TheFausap/quatfuck/README.txt

 [n]m - repeat m times n

-> - increment a register
+> - increment by 1d a register

-< - decrement a register
+< - decrement by 1d a register

->rn - copy registry value in n
+>n - copy R3 value in n

-<rn - copy (n) in registry
+<n - copy (n) in R3

 \ - swap adjacent registers